Hypothesis Testing in Research

 For example: If you intend to perform for the investigation to test whether there is a relationship between height and gender.
 On the basis of your knowledge about human physiology you can design a hypothesis that men are taller than women.
 You for testing the hypothesis need to restate it in the following manner such as:

 H0, Men on average are taller than women.

 H1: Men are on average are taller than women.

-You for making statistical hypothesis testing to be valid, it is very crucial for you to execute sapling and collection of information in a manner that is formulated to test the hypothesis.
-If the information is not representative, then you cannot make statistical inferences about the population in which you are interested in.
+You for making statistical hypothesis testing research to be valid, it is very crucial for you to execute the sapling and collection of information in a manner that is formulated to test the hypothesis.
+If the information is not representative, then you cannot make statistical inferences about the population in which you are interested.